 Google Keep is a free app.

-A personal journal is a sanctuary for the soul, and this app provides a safe and calming haven where you can capture your thoughts and reflect on the events of your life in absolute privacy.
+A personal journal is a sanctuary for the soul, and the Journey app provides a safe and calming haven where you can capture your thoughts and reflect on the events of your life in absolute privacy.

 Journey is a cross-platform app, and works seamlessly with any device.